virot/powershellYK/README.md

 # powershellYK

-PowershellYK is thirdparty powershell module using the official Yubikey .NET SDK to allow management of Yubikeys from Powershell.
-This module does not depend on any installation of other Yubico tools.
+PowerShellYK is a third-party PowerShell module built on the official YubiKey .NET SDK.
+It enables seamless management of YubiKeys directly from PowerShell _without_ requiring any additional Yubico tools or software installations.

 ## 💾 Installation
 The powershellYK module is available from the [Powershell Gallery](https://www.powershellgallery.com/packages/powershellYK).